valkey-io/valkey-doc/docs/management/sentinel.md

 ]
 ---

-Redis Sentinel provides high availability for Redis when not using [Redis Cluster](/docs/manual/scaling).
+Valkey Sentinel provides high availability for Valkey when not using [Valkey Cluster](/docs/manual/scaling).

-Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.
+Valkey Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.

 This is the full list of Sentinel capabilities at a macroscopic level (i.e. the *big picture*):

 * **Monitoring**.
 Sentinel constantly checks if your master and replica instances are working as expected.
 * **Notification**.
-Sentinel can notify the system administrator, or other computer programs, via an API, that something is wrong with one of the monitored Redis instances.
+Sentinel can notify the system administrator, or other computer programs, via an API, that something is wrong with one of the monitored Valkey instances.
 * **Automatic failover**.
-If a master is not working as expected, Sentinel can start a failover process where a replica is promoted to master, the other additional replicas are reconfigured to use the new master, and the applications using the Redis server are informed about the new address to use when connecting.
+If a master is not working as expected, Sentinel can start a failover process where a replica is promoted to master, the other additional replicas are reconfigured to use the new master, and the applications using the Valkey server are informed about the new address to use when connecting.
 * **Configuration provider**.
-Sentinel acts as a source of authority for clients service discovery: clients connect to Sentinels in order to ask for the address of the current Redis master responsible for a given service.
+Sentinel acts as a source of authority for clients service discovery: clients connect to Sentinels in order to ask for the address of the current Valkey master responsible for a given service.
 If a failover occurs, Sentinels will report the new address.

 ## Sentinel as a distributed system

-Redis Sentinel is a distributed system:
+Valkey Sentinel is a distributed system:

 Sentinel itself is designed to run in a configuration where there are multiple Sentinel processes cooperating together.
 The advantage of having multiple Sentinel processes cooperating are the following:

 1. Failure detection is performed when multiple Sentinels agree about the fact a given master is no longer available.
 This lowers the probability of false positives.
 2. Sentinel works even if not all the Sentinel processes are working, making the system robust against failures.
 There is no fun in having a failover system which is itself a single point of failure, after all.

-The sum of Sentinels, Redis instances (masters and replicas) and clients connecting to Sentinel and Redis, are also a larger distributed system with specific properties.
+The sum of Sentinels, Valkey instances (masters and replicas) and clients connecting to Sentinel and Valkey, are also a larger distributed system with specific properties.
 In this document concepts will be introduced gradually starting from basic information needed in order to understand the basic properties of Sentinel, to more complex information (that are optional) in